richardtallent/vue-simple-calendar/README.md

 - Possibly add a "week" view (no time of day, just 7 taller boxes).
 - Possibly add modes for a set number of weeks, multiple months, or even a full year.
 - Handle events with times.
-- Make this an NPM package *(I know nothing about this and could use a hand with it!)*.
 - Extract date manipulation methods to a separate plugin.

 PRs and issues are welcome!
 Please use the same code style.
 Use of "Prettier" is encouraged.